-The London Borough of Hillingdon local Pension Board was established in 2015 and like the Committee meets on a quarterly basis.
-The members of the Board during 2016/17 were:
+The London Borough of Hillingdon local Pension Board was established in 2015 and like the Committee met on a quarterly basis.
+The Board was reconfigured in November 2017 with a change to membership and terms of reference.

+The members of the Board meetings during 2017/18 were: